ElektraInitiative/libelektra/doc/decisions/high_level_api.md

 - error handling can be forgotten
 - merging on conflicts? (maybe libelektra-tools dynamically loaded?)
 - warning/error handling?
+- should recursive + lower-level type API in a separate library, in ease, or in core?

 ## Argument ##